fetchai/fetchd/docs/docs/how-to-use-browser-wallet.md

 1. **Can I send my ERC20 FET to this wallet?**

     No. If you do, you will lose your tokens.
-The wallet can hold native FET tokens and not ERC20.
+The wallet can only hold native FET tokens and not ERC20 FET tokens.

 2. **Can I use this wallet to send tokens from native to ERC20 without requiring a ledger?**